-5. Teach Your Friends
+5. Teach your friends

 Teaching your syllabus to others is a handy memory technique.
-Indeed, by going over your exam material with others, you’ll be able to retain knowledge more effectively, recall information better and concretise what you’ve learned.
-It doesn’t even matter if your friends aren’t on your course – essentially, you’ll be teaching yourself by teaching others!
+Indeed, by going over your exam material with others, you’ll be able to retain knowledge more effectively, recall information better and concretize what you’ve learned.
+It doesn’t even matter if your friends aren’t on your course — essentially, you’ll be teaching yourself by teaching others!

 Everyone has different ways of learning.
 In fact, there are seven distinct styles with which people usually process information, including aurally, verbally, visually and physically.
-So, while some learn better by writing things down, others can memorise things faster by listening to information or reading it out loud.
+So, while some learn better by writing things down, others can memorize things faster by listening to information or reading it out loud.

 So, if you want to make the most out of revision, figure out what your preferred method of learning is and use it to your advantage!

-7. Make a Study Pact with Friends
+7. Make a study pact with friends

 It’s easy to feel isolated during the exam season, but knowing that others are going through the same thing will keep your head in the game.

-8. Create a Distraction Sheet
+8. Create a distraction sheet

 The purpose of the distraction sheet is simple.
 It’s meant to keep you from wasting precious revision time by thinking about other things.
 If your mind starts to wander, and you suddenly have the itch to find out Taylor Swift’s zodiac sign (Sagittarius) or how to make beef bourguignon, write these down on a piece of paper instead of going down a Google search rabbit hole.

-9. Go on a Social Media Hiatus
+9. Go on a social media hiatus

 Social media can be your Achilles’ heel during exam time.
 You might tell yourself you’re just going to check your messages, but 40 minutes later, there you are aimlessly scrolling through your Instagram feed when you should be revising.